History of Ybor City: El Lector

 Lectors were well respected and often highly educated.
 Most could look at text written in English or Italian and read it aloud in Spanish, the language of the factories.
 The lectors were hired and fired by the tabaqueros, not the factory owners.
 Their salary was paid directly by the workers through a small deduction from everyone's weekly earnings.
 Despite the cost, the tabaqueros enthusiastically sustained the lector tradition.

 Most factory owners were less supportive.
 They felt that the lectors stirred up their workforce by fostering "radical ideas".
-News of labor conditions or problems in other locations, especially, led to worker walkouts and protests on many occasions.
+Lectors who shared news of labor conditions or problems in other locations sometimes led to worker walkouts and protests on many occasions.
 More than one owner tried to ban lectors from his factory floor, leading to bitter strikes as the employees fought for the right to have a lector.